Loquendon/GRIgora/README.md

 # FX-Trade
-FX-Trade is a open sou
+FX-Trade is a open source FX trading pl